-Kidepo Valley National Park is one of the most spectacular parks with a scenery unlike any other in East Africa.
-Tucked into the corner of Uganda’s boarder with South Sudan and Kenya, the park offers a beautiful Vista of the breathtaking Savannah and mountain Landscapes which end in a rugged horizon.
+Kidepo Valley National Park is Uganda’s most isolated national park and one of the most spectacular parks with scenery unlike any other in East Africa and it offers a beautiful Vista of the breathtaking Savannah and mountain Landscapes which end in a rugged horizon.
+The few who make the long journey north through the Karamoja region will agree that Kidepo is the most beautiful and magnificent National Park and it ranks among Africa’s finest wildernesses.
 Uganda Safaris to Kidepo Valley National Park provide opportunities of remarkable wildlife encounters during game drives through the park.

 On the way to the Hotsprings, our tourists are amazed by the way we cut through two main biomes of Kidepo; Savannah grasslands in the Narus Valley then to semi-arid short grass area in the Kidepo Valley National Park.